nhinojos/cryptazon/README.md

-# Amazon-Product-Cryptocurrency-Cost
+# Amazon-Product-Cryptocurrency-Tracker
 ### Goal
-Finds the price of a given Amazon product in multiple cryptocurrencies.
+Track the price of a given Amazon product in multiple cryptocurrencies.
 ### Criteria
--Uses Amazon's API to find the product's price; does not 'webscrape.'
+-Tracks Amazon item price through routine webscraping.
--Displays the costs in at least three different cryptocurrencies using realtime data.
+-Displays the costs in any cryptocurrency of choice using realtime data from Coinbase API.
+-Stores data in .xlsx document.
+-Emails users routinely of current price of item in crypto.
+Emphasizes significant price drops.
+### Method
+I used Coinbase API for cryptocurrency ecxchange rates since they provide free, realtime data without any need for API authentication.
+Data is stored in an excel document for users to easily access and view from any device, including their cell phone,